 You've read philosophies on left vs. right; tax-and-spend vs. lower taxes, fewer regulations.
 They are philosophical differences.
 One can argue either side.
 But what can't be debated are facts, so when I became Finance Critic for the Ontario PC party, I began publishing Fedeli Focus on Finance.
-Six issues have been produced in the last six months.
+Six issues were produced in advance of last year's budget.
 Here is the issue dealing with debt and deficit.